Skip to Content

 The restaurants include:

-Arendelle is a Frozen-themed restaurant where you’ll get to celebrate the engagement of Kristoff and Anna.
-This restaurant features a Frozen-themed music show where you’ll get to see Elsa, Anna, Kristoff, and Oaken.
-While the characters do walk around saying hi to everyone, there isn’t a meet and greet and they don’t sign autographs or pose for pictures with guests.
+Arendelle is a Frozen-themed restaurant where you can celebrate Kristoff and Anna’s engagement.
+This restaurant features a Frozen-themed music show where you can see Elsa, Anna, Kristoff, and Oaken.
+While the characters do walk around saying hi to everyone, there isn’t a meet-and-greet, and they don’t sign autographs or pose for pictures with guests.

 The food at Arendelle is Nordic-inspired, with Swedish meatballs, prime rib, baked scallops (in puff pastry), and sea bass as some of the more popular items.
 The show was cute, and I can imagine young Frozen fans would especially enjoy it.